usf-cs212-spring2020/usf-cs212-spring2020.github.io/_sql/sql-demo-creating.md

 ### Create Professor Table

-We will create a `contact_names` table with 1 row per professor that stores:
+We will create a `faculty_names` table with 1 row per professor that stores:

   - The USF username (named `usfid`), which must be unique, may not be null, and can be used as the primary key for this table and the foreign key for other tables.

   - The `first`, `middle`, and `last` names in separate columns.
 Only the `middle` name may be null.
 None of these columns need to be unique.
 (For example, more than one person has the first name `David` in the department.)

-**Exercise:** See if you can create a `contact_names` table that will match the following:
+**Exercise:** See if you can create a `faculty_names` table that will match the following:

 | Field  | Type        | Null | Key | Default | Extra |
 |--------|-------------|------|-----|---------|-------|